ubccr/ccrdocs/pages/hpc/login.md

 [username@vortex1:~]$
 ```

+!!!
+Tip "First Login - Additional Step"
+    On first login your home directory will be created automatically.
+You will see a message prompting you to run a script to generate a SSH key pair for use on the cluster and within the OnDemand terminal app.
+After login, run ``/util/ccr/sbin/ssh_no_password.sh``

 ## Using the SSH Agent

 Running an SSH agent process on your local machine allows you to load your SSH